-It was completely on a whim when Dimetrios used his Earth Elemental magic to remove his teammates from the crowd that had closed in on them.
+It was completely on a whim when Dimetrios used his Earth Elemental magic to block his teammates from the crowd that had closed in on them.
 He assumed he did it because he wanted the chance to prove himself to them.
 To prove that he was a member of Twilight Heart and no longer had connections to Regal Night, he let the other run away while he stayed behind.
-Regardless he had stepped into the role of the distractor.
-Except he believed he could take it one step further.
+Regardless, he had stepped into the role of the distractor, except he believed he could take it one step further.
 He believed that he could win.
 Eighty-Nine enemies were nothing.
 He had done it before after all.
 He was one of the people who had attacked Asteria.
-Even if he had others around him, he knew that he did most of the work.
-So he predicted that it would be no different.
+Even if he had others around him he knew that he did most of the work, so he predicted that it would be no different.
 However, it was more difficult than he had expected.

-A group of men ran up to him their weapon ready to cut him down.
+A group of men ran up to him with their weapon ready to cut him down.
 He dodged each swing and kicked one-man square in the chest.
-As that man fell to the ground, Dimetrios nudge the weapon out another’s hand, then punching them in the face.
+As that man fell to the ground, Dimetrios nudged the weapon out of another’s hand, then punched them in the face.
 He then used his rock hand the grab onto a man and sent him crashing into five other members of Dark Soul.

 “Fifty-five, fifty-six, fifty-seven, eight and nine…” he counted as they fell to the ground.
 “And sixty.”

 He had a strange feeling that he couldn’t describe when he began to fight the members of Dark Soul, which made him subconsciously begin counting.
 Initially, he believed he did it so that he could boast about it later.
 However, he began to feel that there was a more important reason for it.
 Pain shot across his back.
-One of the men had successfully hit him across the back, while he was lost in thought.
+One of the men had slashed him across the back with a sword, while he was lost in thought.
 It wasn’t the first time he had been hit.
-It has been twenty minutes since he started fighting and exhaustion had begun to dull his senses.
+It had been twenty minutes since he started fighting and exhaustion had begun to dull his senses.
 He turned in time to see another man jump towards him.
 Dimetrios was able to jump away from the attack, his hands and feet slid across the dirt.

 At least twenty men came running towards him.
 He then lifted up his right arm which sent the rubble into the air.
 He manipulated the structure of the small rocks to make them harder and stronger.